pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 {% endhighlight %}

-Open questions:

-is there always a correlation between entry level position and number of applicants, as in case of this most popular Cambridge ad?
+### Position without applicants

+One interesting thing about job market for Python programmers is unusually high number of positions for which there is no applications.
 {% highlight python %}

-In [277]: data[data.description.str.contains('graduate', case=False)].applications.mean()
-Out[277]: 12.0

-In [278]: data[data.description.str.contains('graduate', case=False) == False].applications.mean()
-Out[278]: 4.3551236749116606

-In [279]: data[data.description.str.contains('graduate', case=False) == False].salary_max.mean()
-Out[279]: 62014.893506493507

-In [280]: data[data.description.str.contains('graduate', case=False)].salary_max.mean()
-Out[280]: 27714.285714285714

-{% endhighlight %}

-Which in nutshell means: if you have more then one year of experience in Python you have on average 4 competitors to your position.
-Given that the way agencies work (inviting 4-5 people per interview), you should get to interview stage in UK.

-### Zero applicants

-{% highlight python %}
 In [88]: zeros = data[data.applications.eq(0)]
+In [89]: zeros.id.count()
+Out[89]: 101
 {% endhighlight %}

-Why are there no applicants for these position?
+One out of six jobs has zero applications.
+It has to be difficult to find experienced python dev these days.

+But one can also ask why some positions don't get any interest.
 First of all maybe they were just recently published and noone had the time to apply yet.
 Luckily I'm storing date published and date found in my data, so we can get number of days each add is on market from these fields.
 My script stores both dates as isoformat string.
-So to caluclate time deltas we need to actually bring it back to Python's datetime object, we can do this with this simple function. o

-{% highlight python %}
-In [71]: from dateutil import parser

-In [72]: parse_date = lambda date: parser.parse(date)

-In [73]: data.found.head(2)
-Out[73]:
-0    2014-12-26T21:54:34.050102
-1    2014-12-26T21:54:34.052319
-Name: found, dtype: object

-In [74]: data.found.apply(parse_date).head(2)
-Out[74]:
-0   2014-12-26 21:54:34.050102
-1   2014-12-26 21:54:34.052319
-Name: found, dtype: datetime64[ns]

-{% endhighlight %}

-Now let's eliminate those ads which are on job market for one and two days.
-To do this we need to actually add new column to our dataframe - days on market, or just daysOn which is shorter, and then filter by this new column.
+To get number of days we need to convert isoformat date to timedelta and then to integer.

+With pandas we can actually easily add new columns to DataFrame, so let's do this.
+I will add new column "daysOn" - that contains timedelta between date published and date found by my spider.

 Adding new column is simple, just assign another series to DataFrame: